Table of Contents[Hide][Show]

 You CTA may be a contact form for new leads, pricing table with options to choose from, calendar scheduler, or any other number of things.
 Whatever it is, make sure it stands out.
 If a fair amount of scrolling is required on your page, it may be a good idea to place your CTA in various locations, such as at the top, middle, and bottom of the page to increase conversion rates.

-Check out our CTA block patterns in the Mai Pattern Library for inspiration (free to Mai Solution and Mai Design Pack subscribers).
+Check out our CTA block patterns in the Mai Pattern Library for inspiration.
 Here is one we think you might like:

 Also check out our contact form block patterns for more options.